AndriiPlotnikov/aplotnikov-docker-compose-playground/README.md

 # aplotnikov-docker-compose-playground
 playtesting docker-compose

-start all with start-all.sh script
+* start all with start-all.sh script

-stop all with stop-all.sh script
+* stop all with stop-all.sh script

-smallest examples contained in /simple folder inside folder
+Note: simplest examples contained in /simple folder inside folder

 docker-compose in root contains all other services code, but could use extend, but...